 Similar to auto insurance, workers compensation insurance has assigned risk pools for high-risk businesses that wouldn’t otherwise receive insurance from voluntary providers.
 Being in an assigned risk pool is incredibly expensive and it can sometimes happen by accident; do your research, and don’t be afraid to talk to your insurance provider if you feel your current plan isn’t equitable.

-Every State Is Different
+Contractor Insurance for Every State Is Different

 Enumerating every possible insurance plan and every legal requirement you might be subject to is a nigh-insurmountable plan.
 Every state approaches insurance differently and advice fit for Michigan isn’t applicable in California.
 It’s important to talk to an insurance agent (and probably your lawyer) before making any decisions.